MEXICAN CORAL REEFS

 Our Partners

-Adventure Scientists is partnering with the Universidad de Guadalajara’s Dr. Paola Rodríguez-Troncoso and Dr. Amílcar Cupul-Magaña to understand how climate change and human pressure are impacting corals.
-The project will provide hard data to support policy recommendations that can protect these unique reefs into the future.
+The Universidad de Guadalajara’s Dr. Paola Rodríguez-Troncoso and Dr. Amílcar Cupul-Magaña seek to understand how climate change and human pressure impact corals.
+Their project will provide complex data to support policy recommendations that protect these unique reefs.

 Collaborators

-We are pleased to recognize these additional collaborators who are donating their support and services for this project.
+We are pleased to recognize these organizations donating their support and services for the project.

 In the Field